qouteall/qouteall-blog/Cognitive-biases.md

 - A parent train child by punishing hard, instead of using scientific training methods.
 - Bikeshedding effect: during meetings, people spend most time talking about trivial matters.
 - Staying in comfort zone.
 Only learn/practice the familiar things and avoid touching unfamiliar things.
 Avoiding the unpleasant information when learning.
-- Only care about the things that can easily measure (KPI, OKR) and ignore the things that cannot be measured (e.g. employee morale, product-market fit, perverse incentives).
+- Only care about the visible numbers (KPI, OKR), and ignore the important things behind the numbers, like perverse incentives caused by the KPI, statistical bias, and the validity of interpretations from the numbers.
 - Streetlight effect: Only search in the places that's easy to search, not the places that the target is in.

 This is related to **means-end inversion**.
 To achieve the root goal (end) we work on a sub-goal (means) that helps root goal.
 But overly focusing on the sub-goal hurts the root goal.